use the simulator and find out how much you will receive

-The anticipation of PLR Bradesco 2022 must be paid to bank employees by September 30th.
+The anticipation of PLR Santander 2022 must be paid to bankers by September 30th.
 To find out how much you will receive in PLR, the Bank Workers Union of São Paulo, Osasco and region, with advice from Dieese, has already made available the PLR Simulator 2022.

 Use the PLR Calculator: